 When I told my wife, she took it well.
 She has always believed in me and I owe her everything for that.

-Besides her, the only bright spots after the bad news were the notification emails from the LEED exam forum threads that I was subscribed to, most of them directed to me and saying “thanks for the help”, or asking questions to me like I was the expert who knew the answers – and most of the time, I did know the answers, and that’s when the entrepreneurial Pat Flynn you all know today was born.
+Aside from my wife, the only bright spots after the bad news were the notification emails from the LEED exam forum threads, most of which comprised people thanking me or asking questions as though I was expert who knew the answers.
+The good news, after all that study and hard work, I did know the answers, most of the time—and that's when the entrepreneurial Pat Flynn you all know today was born.

-My body was still going into the office a few times a week, but my mind was all about online business and learning all about how it worked and what I could possibly do to begin to earn an income online.
+My body was still going into the office a few times a week, but my mind was all about online business and learning about how it worked and what I could possibly do to start earning an income online.

 In my mind, I was already laid off.

-I had a few months left on payroll, plus a small severance package and some emergency savings if I needed to use it – so I figured I had maybe 6-8 months to make this online business thing work – whether it would be something I did with my LEED blog or something else.
-If not, then I would send out resumes like mad or go back to school to get a Masters and go from there.
+I had a few months left on payroll, plus a small severance package and some emergency savings if I needed to use it.
+So I figured I had maybe six to eight months to make the online business thing work, whether it would be something I did with my LEED blog or something else.
+If not, then I would send out resumes like mad or go back to school to get a Master's Degree and go from there.

 As far as I was concerned, I had no other options but to make it work.

-I knew a had a few visitors since there were some comments here and there, and I figured a couple of people on the forums may have clicked through the links that I posted up when answering people’s questions, so when I set myself up with Google Analytics to keep track and know for sure, I was blown away.
+I knew I had a few visitors since there were some comments here and there, and I figured a couple of people on the forums may have clicked through the links that I posted when answering questions, so when I set myself up with Google Analytics to keep track and know for sure, I was blown away.